Yueran-Yu/ts-quiz/README.md

 #### Persist the data by encapsulating a custom hook - **useLocalStorage**

 - Implement react-beforeunload to prevent the browser from refreshing.
+-Instead of using localstorage to generate an incremented index, IIFE(immediately invoked function expressions) will be a better choice to populate the unique index